9 Cabin Plans for Building Your Dream Home Away From Home

 If you’re searching for cabin floor plans to build a more spacious retreat, take a look at the plans for this 20-foot by 26-foot, 2-bedroom Adirondack-style cabin.
 The 18-page download includes all the information you need to build the cabin yourself, including floor plans, plans for materials, elevations, foundation, roof, and wiring, and schedules for doors and windows.
 The completed cabin includes high ceilings, a spacious patio, a loft, expansive windows to let in natural light, and a loft.

-Build your own modern cabin using these DIY- and contractor-ready blueprints.
+Build your own tiny modern cabin using these DIY- and contractor-ready blueprints from Etsy seller Elevated Spaces.
 The cabin plans include 3D plans for all layers of the structure, precise measurements, a FAQ sheet, and more than 600 pictures and videos of the build process.
 You can modify the plans to customize the cabin’s size, but if built as is, the cabin offers 280 square feet (14 feet by 20 feet) of space along with an extra 98 square feet (7.5 feet by 13 feet) of loft space.

 7. Simple Cabin

 If you’re looking for a simple, cabin-style home, you can make your own by following these plans.
 The 17-page plans, which include step-by-step directions, a materials list, and 2D and 3D images, will help you build this incredibly affordable 10-foot by 16-foot cabin.

 8. Tiny House Cabin